GreaterGoodest/blog.dev.repo/content/post/tunnel_p1.md

 The repo associated with this project can be found [here](https://github.com/GreaterGoodest/tunnel).

-Don't you hate it when pesky firewall rules or network configurations prevent you from reaching your favorite malicious domains?
-I know it's an every day frustration for most folks when their implants can't properly reach back to their Command and Control (C2).
+Don't you hate it when pesky firewall rules or network configurations prevent you from reaching your favorite definitely non-malicious domains?
+Someone recently told me that their workplace even blocks connections on port 1337!
+We can't have that.
 Let's dive into some things we can do to alleviate common networking challenges faced by red teams, as well as inform blue teamers of typical shenanigans used to circumvent various network protections.

 Now you might be wondering why we would want to build our own proxy and/or tunneling capability when there's lots of great open source tools already available.
-We could use [NGINX](https://www.nginx.com/) to proxy our traffic, or [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to create any tunnels we might need.
+We could use [NGINX](https://www.nginx.com/) to proxy our traffic, or [SSH](https://en.wikipedia.org/wiki/Secure_Shell) to create any basic TCP tunnels we might need.

 <div style="text-align:center;">
     <img alt="Roll Your Own" src="/images/rollurown.PNG" height=300 />